svenvc/zinc/zinc-http-components-paper.md

       get: 'http://zn.stfx.eu/numbers.txt'.

-With the beOneShot option, the client notifies the server that it will do just one request and both parties will consequently close the connection automatically.
-An explicit close it thus not needed.
+With the beOneShot option, the client notifies the server that it will do just one request and both parties will consequently close the connection after use, automatically.
+An explicit close of the ZnClient object it no longer needed.

 ## Basic Authentication